-What you’ll be doing/Roles/Responsibilities/Requirements: A requirements section by any other name is still the same.
+A requirements section by any other name is still the same.
 No matter what you call it, this section needs to pack a punch while still being easy to understand.
 This is the section all applicants should read first.
 Here is where they’ll glimpse the framework of responsibilities they’ll undertake.
 Avoid making this a huge list of tiny tasks or long sentences full of prose.
 No need to sound grandiose; that won’t help the applicant understand their tasks.
 Keep it simple and relatively short.

 After requirements, this is the section your applicants will look at first.
 It should be detailed but realistic.
 The goal is to show them what they really need to do the job.
 Talking to employees is crucial here, as they will give you the full scope of what is actually necessary.
 Some things are easily learned through training, while others take previous experience to fully master.
 As you write, remember that your ideal applicant might not have all the credentials of your dream hire, but it’s far more important that they are committed to the company and driven to learn.

 Adding a benefits section reinforces the idea that applicants will be treated well and rewarded for their work.
 Not only that, but it will also ease applicants’ worries about compensation: they won’t fear they’ll have to wait until after the interview to know how they will be paid.
 Because of this, many job descriptions put this section near the top to entice applicants, but remember that requirements and qualifications are far more important in the long run.
 Save the benefits for later.

 When you list company benefits, be as specific as you can while still being concise.
 If you have any special employee programs, list them.
 If you offer any unique insurance policies, add those, too.
 For salary, however, give a range instead of a single number as it gives a realistic expectation of wage fluctuation based on a candidate’s experience.

 A social media manager has to be great at working individually and as a part of a team to complete multiple objectives using a wide array of skills.
-On any given day, they must organize content designs, monitor KPIs, collaborate with the marketing team, and communicate to stakeholders.
+On any given day, they must organize content designs, monitor KPIs, collaborate with the marketing team, and communicate with stakeholders.
 They know how to improve the company brand in the long run by using short-term tasks like individual posts or stories.
 That means they fill a lot of roles on the job.